LYZER03/DevOps-SRE/project/README.md

 docker run --name nodebackendtest -p 8880:8880 -d bookstore
 ```

+If we set our app in different port (8080) and run it in our local machine we can access and retrieve the remote data from docker container MySQL database.

-In our local browser "http://localhost:8880", we should expect to display the homepage with the message '**Hello, this is the backend side!**", unfortunaly it didn't happens.
+We aim to establish communication between our application, residing in one container, and our database located in another container.
+When attempting to launch our application from the container and access it via our local browser at "http://localhost:8880," we anticipate the homepage to showcase the message '**Hello, this is the backend side!.**' Regrettably, this expected outcome does not materialize

 ![docker mysql](https://i.ibb.co/HY2zHCf/dockerproblem4.png)

-The problem was the host network, the app tried to connect in the network '127.0.0.1', but the database network in docker container was "172.17.0.1".
+The issue stemmed from a disparity in network configurations.
+Specifically, the application attempted to connect to the '127.0.0.1' network, while the Docker container hosting the database operated on the "172.17.0.1" network

 ![docker mysql](https://i.ibb.co/nPSM5y0/dockerproblem.png)

-So by typing this command, we can find in which host network was the DB.
+Executing this command allows us to identify the host network to which the database is connected.

 ```
 docker inspect [name-mysql-container]
 ```
 ![docker mysql](https://i.ibb.co/ScDVXnY/dockerproblem2.png)

-And finally, we can access to our server-side.
+Ultimately, we can now gain access to our server-side.

 ![docker mysql](https://i.ibb.co/y8LRqHn/dockerproblem3.png)